-Professor Booth holds a A.B in Economics from Stanford University, an MBA from Stanford's Graduate School of Business, and a Ph.D. in Organizational Behavior from Kellogg's Graduate School of Management.
-Since 2008, Professor Booth has been a certified executive coach and has the designation of a Professional Certified Coach (PCC) through the International Coaching Federation (ICF).
+She holds an AB from Stanford University, an MBA from the Stanford Graduate School of Business, and a Ph.D. in organizational behavior from Northwestern University.
+She is a Professional Certified Coach (PCC) through the International Coaching Federation (ICF).
+She has certifications in the Hogan, EQ, PSCI assessments.

-Before joining Kellogg, Brenda taught elective seminars at Stanford University and wrote a case study on change management for the University of Michigan's Graduate School of Management.
-Prior to pursuing her doctorate, Brenda accumulated several years of work experience in corporate settings in the functional areas of accounting, finance and marketing.
-She started her career at Home Box Office as a financial analyst and went on to publish an investors' report on the insurance industry for the former investment bank Salomon Brothers while obtaining her MBA from Stanford University.
-She also was an account executive with the advertising agency Leo Burnett.
+Before joining Kellogg, while a master's student, Brenda taught an elective seminar at Stanford University; published an investors' report on the insurance industry for the former investment bank Salomon Brothers; and wrote a case study on change management for the University of Michigan's Graduate School of Management.
+In addition, she accumulated several years of work experience in corporate settings in the functional areas of accounting, finance, and marketing.
+She started her career at Home Box Office as a financial analyst and was an account executive with the advertising agency Leo Burnett.

 Prerequisite: MORS 430-0.